reece-lance/eportfolio/Deciphering_Big_Data/Team_Exercises/README.md

 df.to_csv('cleaned_data.csv', index=False)
 print("Data cleaning completed and saved as cleaned_data.csv.")
 ```

-### Feedback

-#### Feedback Received:
-- **Strengths:**
-  - The report demonstrated a good understanding of module topics and practical application.
-  - Effective descriptions of data availability, user requirements, and a structured report format.
-- **Areas for Improvement:**
-  - More depth was needed in describing the logical design, particularly the ER diagrams.
-  - The data management pipeline section required further elaboration and a clearer focus on essential elements.

 ### Conclusion

 This project was a valuable learning experience in database design, data management, and teamwork.
 It equipped me with essential skills for future professional roles in data science and reinforced the importance of clear communication, detailed analysis, and a focus on core requirements.